chaitu65c/reddit_guide/README.md

 16. Video Game Developer
 17. Solutions Architect/Sales Engineer/Technical Account Manager

-As a freshman, definitely take the time and see if you can picture yourself doing all fields.
-You should open yourself for all facets of CS and not just the “hot field” like Data Science and Machine Learning.
+As a freshman, definitely take the time and see if you can picture yourself doing any of the listed fields.
+You should open yourself to all facets of CS and not just the “hot field” like Data Science and Machine Learning.
 Choosing a field because it’s “exciting” will usually lead to bad results as usually, other people are thinking just like you and will lead to oversaturation.

 Our recommendation is to select the top 5 fields that have piqued your interest and experiment with the field.
-For example, if you were interested in Mobile App Development, try learning how to build an app from the ground up.
+For example, if you are interested in Mobile App Development, try learning how to build an Android app from the ground up.
+A simple weather app or alarm clock is completely suitable for a first project/prototype.
 This lets you understand what skills you would need for this field and can serve as a forecast as to what your career would look like.

 You should definitely look for an internship.
 Ignore the people that tell you to wait until you’re a junior, as it’s going to be very hard to get an internship if you don’t have any experience.
 Common places that most students don’t realize are available are usually IT departments at your school and even research with professors.
 Researching is highly recommended as you can definitely learn more about a field you can be interested in and if you’re interested in graduate school, that’s going to be a letter of recommendation that you can ask for.